nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 Structure: It is more abstract and focuses on the underlying mathematical concepts - like functions, variables, and operations - without worrying about visual appearance.

-Ideal for situations where the math needs to be processed, interpreted, or manipulated programmatically (e.g., for symbolic computation, automated theorem proving, or accessibility tools).
+Ideal for situations where the math needs to be processed, interpreted, or manipulated programmatically for symbolic computation or automated theorem proving, for instance).

 #### Combined markup